New Ram City, Aries

 It wasn’t until the three had disappeared from view that Gabrielle spoke.

 “I’m fine,” Olive replied, shrugging away from the woman.
 With that, he inclined his head down the hall and headed in the direction.
-Lavi soon joined him at his side.
+Lavi soon joined him.

 “I’ll ask for an escort home, so don’t worry.
-You won’t get in trouble with your superiors.”
+You won’t get in trouble with your boss or whatever.”